1monalisa1/01-FinTech-Case-Study/README.md

 	* A US bank
 	* A franchised business

+* *Early 'Near Death Experience'*
+	* First Christmas:  When they were supposed to pay their merchants from their company bank accounts during the holiday shopping rush, they did not have the money.
+They delayed their employees salaries to pay the merchants, and also asked merchants if they could be granted some grace in providing them with timely payment (Slush Interview).
+They fortunately maintained trust and survived.

+## Business Activities

 * *Specific Financial Problems Klarna Solves*
 	* The founders believed that the checkout, payment and return processes for retail businesses were difficult and fragmented, so they sought a solutions to make these processes seamless and enjoyable for customers.
 They initially focused on the idea that customers should have the option to try a product before providing payment to the retailer.
 Klarna has leveraged key partnerships and financial technology to provide an exceptional customer experience to both the merchants and customers they serve.